Assessing performance starts with asking the right questions. Here are some suggested questions to ask your employees in a review.

 Success and challenges

-- Please describe one success that you observed this person achieved.
+- Please describe one success that you observed this person achieve.

 - Please describe one challenge that this person encountered.